mlang789/steam-project/README.md

 ## Project overview
 This project studies Steam game reviews from two complementary perspectives:

-1) Sentiment prediction (baseline)
+1) **Sentiment prediction (baseline)**
 We show that predicting whether a review is recommended or not from its text is a relatively easy task using classical machine learning methods.

-2) Conditional text generation (main contribution)
+2) **Conditional text generation (main contribution)**
-We explore how a language model can generate Steam-like reviews conditioned on a game title and a target rating, and how the quality and controllability of generation depend on prompt design (prompt engineering).
+We explore how a language model can generate Steam-like reviews conditioned on a game title and a target rating (derived from Steam’s binary label), and how generation quality and controllability change with:
+- naive prompting
+- prompt engineering
+- **fine-tuning (LoRA) on Steam reviews**

 The project follows a progressive methodology: starting from a simple baseline, then moving toward more original generative experiments.